harishlv777/Capstone_CC_Churn/README.md

 - Features like Sentiment_Score, First Call Resolution (FCR), Service_Gap, and Complexity_Score may provide strong insights into customer dissatisfaction.

 ## Next Steps:
-- Check for class imbalance in the Churn column.
+- Checked for class imbalance in the Churn column.
-- Analyze feature distributions (e.g., correlation between features and churn).
+- Analyzed feature distributions (e.g., correlation between features and churn).
 - Feature engineering (e.g., converting categorical variables, creating new derived features).
 - Outlier detection to identify potential anomalies in the data.